thtskaran/sanskritayam/README.md

 Special thanks to [Pinakkk](https://github.com/pinakkk) for his invaluable contributions and collaboration in bringing Sanskritayam to life.
 His creativity, technical expertise, and sense of humor have been instrumental in shaping this project.

+We also want to acknowledge that we may have unintentionally caused offense or hurt sentiments with this project.
+We deeply apologize if this is the case.
+Please read our [full apology and explanation](/docs/apology.md) in the documentation.

 ## Contributing

 As Sanskritayam is a fun and experimental project, we welcome contributions from the community.
 If you have any ideas, suggestions, or improvements, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/thtskaran/sanskritayam).